mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 ## IMPORTANT NOTE

 The analyses below relate to the data from the FCGR locus.
-For your lab report, you need to perform a similar analysis for IRGM.
+For your assignment, you need to perform a similar analysis for IRGM.
 The code below will be very helpful - you will just need to replace the FCGR data with the data for IRGM. **MAKE SURE YOU SAVE YOUR R COMMANDS IN A FILE.
 THIS WILL ALLOW YOU TO EASILY RERUN THEM (AND/OR ALTER THEM FOR THE IRGM DATA) LATER ON.
 ASK ME HOW TO DO THIS IF YOU ARE NOT SURE**.

 ## Getting the data into R